 Same as with Bartolomějská, Malá Strana is also a popular tourist destination, located in Prague, which has a dark side.
 Back in 2017, there were 185 crimes reported here on a monthly basis.
 The most common amongst these were physical attacks and burglary.

 Holešovice is amongst Prague’s trendiest areas but not the safest.
 The most common offences carried out in the area are the manufacture, distribution, and possession of drugs, car theft and physical attacks.

 Moving to a new country can be quite stressful, especially when you’re doing everything yourself.
-So, we hope we have at least helped you choose the right city to move to in the Czech Republic.
+So, we hope we have at least helped you choose the right city to live in once you move to the Czech Republic.